 This morning I thought, “Just write something; whatever; write it and post it; do your thing; work on that blog.”
 I opened a blank Word document and I wondered, “How can I change the blue border of the software?
 It bothers me; and it bothers me even more that I can’t have the color I want; Mac OS should allow me to change this!”

-Last week in Argentina, we were kindly asked by the government to stay inside our homes, but I took it as mandatory; since I live mostly on the web and stay in touch with people from all over the world, I knew the freedom – the life as we know it – was about to end (to be paused, hopefully) here too… and last night, it did.
+Last week, here in Argentina, we were kindly asked by the government to stay inside our homes, but I took it as mandatory.
+Given that I live mostly on the web and stay in touch with people from all over the world, I already knew that the freedom – the life as we know it – was about to end (to be paused, hopefully) here too… And last night, it did.

-The federal and local police and the army will be on the streets, and if you know something about Argentina’s history (recent history) you’ll understand this is not going to suit us well.
+The federal and local police and the army will be on the streets, and if you know something about Argentina’s history (recent history, the 70’s “Process”) you’ll understand this is not going to suit us well.

 Plus, I need to have and to give answers, solutions… But I have none, nor I will for a while… and I can’t breath if I don’t write.

-History books were always my favorite, and their authors the people I’ve probably envied the most; to witness history, to become part of it with our voice… What a privilege…
+History books were always my favorite, and their authors the people I probably envied the most.
+To witness history, to become part of it with our voice… What a privilege…

-Well now I have it… And I believe that’s what I’ll do.
+Well, now I have that privilege, and I believe that’s what I’ll do.
 I’ll make mistakes; I’ll write things and about things I may regret; but I’ll do it.

-Just by writing this today, I began to realize I do know where I’m going: I want to improve my English to become a good writer with this language so I can connect with you; this is what matters.
+Just by writing this today, I began to realize I do know where I’m going.
+I want to improve my English to become a good writer in this language so I can connect with you; this is what matters.

-I’ve been hiding my fear of sucking at this, behind the excuse of my poor grammar, the need to share something inspiring and the lack of a cool title or the “perfect featured image”.
+I’ve been hiding my fear of sucking at this, behind the excuses of my poor grammar, the need to share something significantly inspiring and the lack of a cool title or the “perfect featured image”.
 This is dumb.

 Words matter.
 Every single one them.
-The coronavirus is not what is going to end my, our, world; being silent is what can kill me… us… And I’ve paid some overly priced dues to stay alive, so I refuse to feel I’m dying due to this situation and I choose to take one step; one single, simple, step; and tomorrow, hopefully, I’ll do the same.
+The coronavirus is not what is going to end my world, our world.
+Remaining silent is what can kill me… us… And I have paid some overly priced dues to stay alive, so I refuse to feel I am dying due to this situation and I choose to take one step; one single, simple, step.
+And tomorrow, hopefully, I’ll do the same.

-I may be on lockdown; my body may be trapped in this house and it may feel a prisoner of these walls and circumstances …; but my words…, I’ll make them fly.
+I may be on lockdown; my body may be trapped in this house and I may feel a prisoner of these walls and circumstances … But my words…, I’ll make them fly.

 La Nación (2020) “Coronavirus en la Argentina: una por una, las medidas dispuestas para la cuarentena obligatoria” URL: https://www.lanacion.com.ar/politica/coronavirus-medidas-cuarentena-nid2345315 [Last visit: March 20, 2020]